Youth International Party: Writings

 "An exegesis on women's liberation" by the Women's Caucus within the Youth International Party was included in the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.

 In June 1971, Abbie Hoffman and Al Bell started the pioneer phreak magazine The Youth International Party Line (YIPL).
 Later, the name was changed to TAP for Technological American Party or Technological Assistance Program.

 Milwaukee Yippies published Street Sheet, the first of the anarchist zines later to become so popular in many cities.
 The Open Road, an internationally known journal of the anti-authoritarian left, was founded by a core of Vancouver Yippies.

 The semi-official Yippie house organ, The Yipster Times, was founded by Dana Beal in 1972 and published in New York City; the name was changed to Overthrow in 1979.

-The mercurial Yippie-turned-Zippie Tom Forcade founded the very-successful High Times magazine in 1974.
-So many writers for Yipster Times would go on to write for High Times, it was often referred to as the farm team.
+A Yippie-turned-Zippie, Tom Forcade, founded High Times magazine in 1974.
+Many writers of Yipster Times went to write for High Times, it was often referred to as the farm team.

 The most famous writing to come out of the Yippie movement is Abbie Hoffman's Steal This Book, which is considered to be a guidebook in causing general mischief and capturing the spirit of the Yippie movement.
 Hoffman is also the author of Revolution for the Hell of It which has been called the original Yippie book.
 This book claims that there were no actual yippies, and that the name was just a term used to create a myth.

 Jerry Rubin published his account of the Yippie movement in his book Do IT!: Scenarios of Revolution.